chromium/chromium/docs/enterprise/policies.md

 On an Active Directory managed device policies are set via GPO from the Active Directory server.

-When Chrome OS is in development mode with writeable rootfs, it would also apply use `Linux` policy mechanism, that can be handy for testing during development.
+When ChromeOS is in development mode with writeable rootfs, it would also apply use `Linux` policy mechanism, that can be handy for testing during development.

 ## Policy types (ChromeOS)

-There are two main types of policies on Chrome OS: User policies, that define the browser behavior for a particular user, and Device policies, that control the whole device.
+There are two main types of policies on ChromeOS: User policies, that define the browser behavior for a particular user, and Device policies, that control the whole device.